Our Annual Publication

 What Will a Middle Manager Really Do in 2030?

 Middle managers in 2030 will operate in flatter, tech-enabled organizations, managing a hybrid mix of people, machines, and external experts.
 Success will require integrating tools and talent, recognizing patterns, adapting quickly, and maintaining depth in key domains.
-This piece explores how the role is evolving—and what it will take to stay future-ready.
+This article explores how the role is evolving—and what it will take to stay future-ready.

 Trends in Promotion Assessments & Hi-Potential Identification